-The NSW Office of Water have continued to revise best-practice pricing guidelines and now require the income received from volumetric charges to be a minimum 75% of the combined access and volumetric income, for residential properties.
+The NSW Office of Water best-practice pricing guidelines require the income received from volumetric charges to be a minimum 75% of the combined access and volumetric income for Residential assessments.
 This is intended to send a stronger water conservation signal through pricing to consumers.
 The increase would signal the need for consumers to review their water usage, with the aim of reducing consumption and therefore delaying growth related capital works.

-To further encourage water conservation, the NSW Office of Water requires that high consuming residential consumers should be subjected to a steep price increase (expressed as an "excess water charge") of at least 50% for incremental usage above the specified threshold.
+To further encourage water conservation, the NSW Office of Water requires that high consuming residential consumers should be subjected to a step-price increase (expressed as an "excess water charge") of at least 50% for incremental usage above the specified threshold.
 This threshold should not exceed 300kL/per year per household.